 Leslie has served as an assistant coach for Bloomfield College (Div.2), nationally ranked Montclair State University (Div.3) as well as Felician University (Div.2).
 Specifically as a college level pitching coach, Leslie played an integral role in each of these teams post season play.
 Most recently Leslie spent time training Britney Guzman (John Jay HS/Bloomfield College) to prepare her for international play in Puerto Rico.
 Leslie accompanied Britney to Puerto Rico which resulted in her receiving an invite to try out for the Puerto Rican National Team in Plant City, Florida.

-Most recently, Leslie was chosen as the Head Coach for the Northeast Region Team 2 of 3 for USA Softball's 12U All-American Games.
+In 2019, Leslie was chosen as the Head Coach for the Northeast Region Team 2 of 3 for USA Softball's 12U All-American Games.
+In 2021 and in 2022 she was an assistant coach, under Jaime Wohlbach, for Region 1 Team Stripes.
 The games are held at the USA Softball Hall of Fame Stadium in Oklahoma City.
 This event will provide National exposure to elite athletes in the 12u age division and has been designed to identify and highlight the best athletes from across the country.
 Designation to a USA Softball All-American team is the highest honor a player can receive and instantly brands the player as one of the top athletes in the United States.
 Only 360 girls Nationwide will have the opportunity to wear the USA Softball Jersey at this elite event.

-As a player, Leslie received pitching instruction from the top instructors in NJ and PA: Roz Bostonian (former pitcher for the Budweiser Belles), Vicky Morrow (All-American from University of Michigan/member of the Pan Am softball team), Carol Erickson (former head coach at William Paterson University), Betty Zwingraf (taught Olympian Michelle Smith), and Darryl Stofflet (Lehigh Valley Fastpitch Hall of Fame).
+As a player, Leslie received pitching instruction from the top instructors in NJ and PA: Roz Bostonian (former pitcher for the Budweiser Belles), Vicky Morrow (All-American at University of Michigan/member of the Pan Am softball team), Carol Erickson (former head coach at William Paterson University), Betty Zwingraf (taught Olympian Michelle Smith), and Darryl Stofflet (Lehigh Valley Fastpitch Hall of Fame).
 Her playing experiences include participating in the 15u ASA National Softball Tournament in Marietta, GA. with the North Jersey Shiloh.
-At 16, she played ASA major level softball with the North Jersey Regals and continued playing ASA Class A softball with the Linden Arians.
+At 16, she played ASA Major level softball with the North Jersey Regals and continued playing ASA Class A softball with the Linden Arians.
 An All-County and All-State pitcher from Leonia High School she posted a 70-18-1 career pitching record and a career batting average of .390.
 At 18, she pitched against the Raybestos Brakettes who’s roster included Dot Richardson and Sheila Cornell (both members of the USA Olympic softball team) and Kathy Arendsen, Barbara Reinalda and Pat Dufficy (all members of the Pan Am softball team).
 Leslie was a 4-year starter for Muhlenberg College and posted a 40-45 career pitching record, 64 complete games and 477.1 total innings pitched.
 In 1993, she was nationally ranked with the 23rd best era (1.67) in Div.
-3. She also had a .349 career batting average as well as numerous all-conference, all-region honors and centennial player of the week recognition 2 years in a row.
-Leslie was named both the sophomore and senior athlete of the year for Muhlenberg College.
-In 1995 Leslie was invited to play and coach in Italy’s professional softball league.
+3. She also had a .349 career batting average as well as numerous All-Conference, All-Region honors and Centennial Conference Player of the Week recognition 2 years in a row.
+Leslie was named both the Sophomore and Senior "Athlete of the Year" for Muhlenberg College.
+In 1995 Leslie was invited to play and coach in Italy’s professional softball league (Milan).

 A former high school history teacher and head softball coach at Hasbrouck Heights HS for 8 years, she received the 2005 Governor’s Teacher’s Award and in 2006 was named a “Claes Nobel Educator of Distinction”.
-Leslie currently resides in Hasbrouck Heights with her husband Michael, son Dane and their English Bulldog Pebbles.
+Leslie currently resides in Hasbrouck Heights with her husband Michael, son Dane and their English Bulldogs Pebbles and BamBam.